Spanish profanity: References to sexual acts

-The following words are indicative of a variety of sexual acts, especially sexual intercourse and masturbation, though mostly limited to specific geographic regions.
+The following words are indicative of a variety of sexual acts, especially sexual intercourse, masturbation, and oral sex, though mostly limited to specific geographic regions.

 Chingar

-chingar—originating from the Basque verb txingartu, meaning "to burn with coal" or from Caló (Spanish Romani) word čingarár, meaning "to fight".
+chingar — originating from the Basque verb txingartu, meaning "to burn with coal" or from Caló (Spanish Romani) word čingarár, meaning "to fight".
 In the work La Chingada, it was famously applied to La Malinche, the mistress of Hernán Cortés.

 Chingado/da

-The word is derived from "chingar" which means "to fuck", which came from the Romani language word for "fight" used by the Gitanos.
+The word is derived from "chingar" which means "to fuck."
 This word has many meanings in the Spanish language, most limited to Mexico: